telefonicaid/fiware-sth-comet/doc/manuals/installation.md

 The STH component provides 3 alternatives for its installation:

-1. Cloning the Github repository
+1. Cloning the GitHub repository
 2. Using a RPM package
 3. Automatic deployment using Docker

-## Cloning the Github repository
+## Cloning the GitHub repository

-To install the STH component cloning the Github repository, please follow the next steps:
+To install the STH component cloning the GitHub repository, please follow the next steps:

 1. Clone the repository.
 2. Get into the directory where the STH repository has been cloned.